matthewjmiller/againstbelief/miller-againstbelief.md

 Caswell, Nicole I. “Dynamic Patterns: Emotional Episodes within Teachers’ Response Practices.” *The Journal of Writing Assessment* 7.1 (2014), http://journalofwritingassessment.org/article.php?article=76.
 Web.
 Accessed 23 Dec.
 2017.

+Dawn, Marva J. *"A Royal Waste of Time": the Splendor of Worshiping God and Being Church for the World.
+Eerdmans, 1999.
+Print.

 DePalma, Michael-John.
 “Reimagining Rhetorical Education: Fostering Writers’ Civic Capacities through Engagements with Religious Rhetorics.” *College English* 79.3 (2017): 251-275.
 Print.

 Downs, Douglas.
 “True Believers, Real Scholars, and Real True Believing Scholars: Discourses of Inquiry and Affirmation in the Composition Classroom.” *Negotiating Religious Faith in the Composition Classroom,* edited by Elizabeth Vander Lei and Bonnie Leonore Kyburz, Heinemann, 2005, pp. 39-55.
+Print.

+Guardini, Romano. *The Spirit of the Liturgy.* Trans.
+Ada Lane.
+Benzinger Brothers, 1931.
 Print.

 Jacobs, Alan.
 "Christianity and the Future of the Book." *The New Atlantis* fall 2011, https://www.thenewatlantis.com/publications/christianity-and-the-future-of-the-book.
 Web.
 Accessed 26 Dec.
 2017.